Generalized Integrability and two-dimensional Gravitation: The Generalized String equation

-Of course, there are many more matrix models corresponding to different matter systems coupled to 2D gravity than those which have been exactly solved using orthogonal polynomial techniques [\Ref{MM},\Ref{DOUG}].
+Of course, there are many more matrix models corresponding to different matter systems coupled to 2D gravity than those which have been exactly solved using orthogonal polynomial techniques \cite{MM},\cite{DOUG}.
 But, correspondingly, there are also many more integrable systems that generalize the Drinfel'd-Sokolov hierarchies, and which could also describe interesting physical systems coupled to gravity in a similar way.
 Moreover, it is known that the matrix models also describe models of topological gravity coupled to topological conformal field theory, the latter being constructed from twisted $N=2$ SCFTs.
 Again there are many more $N=2$ SCFTs than the ones which are related to the known multi-matrix models, suggesting that a more general class of hierarchy and string equation may be required.

-At the very least, if a hierarchy is to describe a model of two-dimensional gravity then it must admit a generalization of the string equation \seqmm.
-Our purpose in this section is to show that the generalized class of integrable hierarchies discussed in the previous section do indeed admit a ``string equation'', where we understand by that a condition of the form \seqmm, compatible with all flows of the hierarchy:
+At the very least, if a hierarchy is to describe a model of two-dimensional gravity then it must admit a generalization of the string equation \eqref{seqmm}.
+Our purpose in this section is to show that the generalized class of integrable hierarchies discussed in the previous section do indeed admit a ``string equation'', where we understand by that a condition of the form \eqref{seqmm}, compatible with all flows of the hierarchy: \EQ{ \left[{d\over dz} + S , L\right]=0\,,\qquad {\partial\over\partial t_j} \left[{d\over dz} + S , L\right]=0\,, } for any $j\in E\geq0$.
+In addition, when these hierarchies are related to those constructed of Kac and Wakimoto using the tau-function formalism \cite{KW},\cite{GEN3}, we will show that the string equation induces a set of linear constraints on the tau-functions that may be expressed in terms of the generators of a $\cal W$-algebra.

+Let us consider an integrable hierarchy defined by the zero-curvature conditions \eqref{hier} in terms of $\{\gg,\ss,\s;b_k\}$, where $\gg$ is the untwisted affinization of a simply-laced Lie algebra $g$.
+For the moment, shall choose the loop algebra representation of $\gg$, ${\Bbb L}(g) = {\Bbb C} (z,z^{-1}) \otimes g$, safe in the knowledge that the construction of Section 2 was completely representation independent.

+The possibility of imposing additional constraints like \eqref{seqA} to the solutions of the hierarchy is related to the existence of additional non-commuting flows which are, nevertheless, compatible with the hierarchy.
+We shall find that these flows are naturally related to an action of a subalgebra of the Virasoro algebra.
+This generalizes the well-known existence of Virasoro deformations of a large class of integrable hierarchies that includes the KP (and its important reductions to Drinfel'd-Sokolov KdV's), the NLS, and the Toda lattice hierarchies \cite{DEFOR}.
+The formalism is also closely related to the subject of {\it iso-monodromic\/} deformations \cite{ISO}, but our approach is closer to that of \cite{SEMI}.